Staying Connected: Updates about COVID-19 and WLRC/CAN

 You can find additional hotline, education, shelter, medical advocacy, legal advocacy, and counseling resources for survivors on our Resources page.

-The UIC Academic Computing and Communications Center (ACCC) continues to provide support, including remote learning resources, to students, staff, and faculty.
+UIC Technology Solutions continues to provide support, including remote learning resources, to students, staff, and faculty.

 School of Public Health Resource Page

 The UIC School of Public Health has compiled a variety of useful resources for the UIC and Chicago communities, including COVID testing information, fact sheets in different languages, unemployment benefits, and wellness advice.